cherydactyl/Portfolio-and-Miscellania/README.md

 # Portfolio-and-Miscellania

-A repository of non-coding items, essays, assignments, links to items elsewhare on the web, and other bits of work.
+Here lies a repository of non-coding items, essays, assignments, links to items elsewhare on the web, other bits of work, and a few fun things too.

 *My contributions to The Omnificent English Dictionary In Limerick Form* http://www.oedilf.com/db/Lim.php?AuthorId=1291